knative/docs/docs/install/README.md

     - [Install Knative Eventing by using YAML](yaml-install/eventing/install-eventing-with-yaml.md)

-- Use the [Knative Operator](operator/knative-with-operators.md) to install and configure a production ready deployment.
+- Use the [Knative Operator](operator/knative-with-operators.md) to install and configure a production-ready deployment.

-- Follow the documentation for vendor managed [Knative offerings](knative-offerings.md).
+- Follow the documentation for vendor-managed [Knative offerings](knative-offerings.md).

 You can also [upgrade an existing Knative installation](upgrade/README.md).

 !!! note
-    Knative installation instructions assume you are running Mac or Linux with a bash shell.
+    Knative installation instructions assume you are running Mac or Linux with a Bash shell.
 <!-- TODO: Link to provisioning guide for advanced installation -->